 Filippo Lodi has master‘s degrees in engineering, architecture, arts and economics, making him an all-round thinker.
 As the head of Innovation and Knowledge Management, Lodi is at the helm of UNKnowledge, UNStudio‘s strategic think tank, where he works on developing disruptive technologies for the building environment.
 His activities range from creating a coating that that helps to cool buildings down and wood-based biocomposites for facades and interior walls, through to advising companies on their workflow and rebranding strategies.
 UNStudio is also developing a creative vision for the »Brainport Smart District« in the Dutch city of Helmond, which provides for gradual growth based on the principles of the circular economy.

-You can download the complete documentation of the panel disscusion here.
+You can download the complete documentation of the panel disscusion “Disruption through design” here.

-This event was a follow-up to a panel to which the German Design Council (Rat für Formgebung) invited participants at the imm cologne 2019 in Cologne.
+The event “Disruption through design: challenging our current systems of production and consumption” was a follow-up to a panel to which the German Design Council (Rat für Formgebung) invited participants at the imm cologne 2019.
 The name of the panel discussion was “Sustainability in Design.
 Opportunities.
 Limits.
 Practice”.
 Participants were: Designer Werner Aisslinger, Karsten Bleymehl, Holder MRC-Germany, Design Journalist and Professor Markus Frenzl, Dipl.-Designer Eckart Maise, Chief Design Officer at Vitra, and young entrepreneur Florian Pachaly, Managing Director RECUP.
 They talked about the definition of sustainability and with which concrete measures actors in the design industry can make a contribution.
 The discussion was hosted by Wiebke Lang.